hypriot/rpi-node-neopixel-example/README.md

 # Drive Adafruit's NeoPixel with Node.js in Docker on a Raspberry Pi

+This is a code example written in Node.js for a blog post on  [blog.hypriot.com](http://blog.hypriot.com/post/drive-neopixels-in-docker/).

 ## Building the image

 On your Raspberry Pi you can clone this example with